-breakthroughs, taking into account that here we observe a catching up model associated with the necessity to borrow new technologies and to adapt them to particular conditions.
-In connection with our study we refer to one of the most important great convergences occurred in the second half of the first millennium CE.
-It was related to the completing Agrarian Revolution in Europe due to the distribution of iron and iron tools in farming.
-Here the distribution of iron and plow farming along with the usage of iron for military purposes led to the emergence of ancient civilization.
-This generated the convergence between the East and the West (let us recall that many Greek wise men and philosophers studied in Babylonia and Egypt).
-As a result Europe began to catch up with Asia in the level of urbanization, development of public administration, military arts, culture, and science, and to outpace it in some respects (as evidenced by the well-known campaign of Alexander the Great, and Roman victories).
-As a result Europeans became more initiative and creative in many spheres than the former leaders in the East.
-In general, the described divergence brought the rise of a belt of Hellenistic empires at the end of the fourth and third centuries BCE which later would realize the phenomenon in cultural and political spheres.
+Convergence, or rapprochement, is also a very common evolutionary pattern when societies borrow each other's achievements.
+Great convergences always associate with the necessity to borrow new technologies and to adapt them to peculiar environment.
+One of the most important great convergences occurred in the second half of the first millennium CE.
+It was connected with the completing Agrarian Revolution in Europe due to the distribution of iron and iron tools in farming.
+In Europe the distribution of iron and plow farming along with the usage of iron for military purposes led to the emergence of ancient civilization.
+This generated the convergence between the East and the West as Europe began to catch up with Asia in urbanization, development of public administration, military arts, culture, and science, and to outpace it in some respects (as evidenced by the well-known campaign of Alexander the Great, and Roman victories).
+The divergence brought the rise of a belt of Hellenistic empires between the end of the fourth and third centuries BCE.

 However, their decline along with the development of the Chinese and Indian centers of the World System at the end of the first millennium BCE and the beginning of the first millennium CE makes one speak about new divergence between the East and the West which is manifested in establishing various new types of culture, philosophy, science, and political systems.
-This divergence cannot be considered 'great' since it did not create any large gap between societies, still one may speak about some superiority of the West over the East in terms of the military and state superiority until the decline of the Western Roman Empire.
+This divergence cannot be considered 'great' since it failed to create a large gap between societies, although one may speak about some superiority of the West over the East in terms of the military and state superiority until the decline of the Western Roman Empire.